-The History major at UNC-Chapel Hill offers a strong foundation for careers in law, journalism, education, business, public service, museums, and international commerce.
-Our alumni go on to distinguished careers in all of these areas (and others) because historical education helps students develop skills that are needed in every profession: the ability to analyze conflicting information and viewpoints, write clearly and communicate ideas, find reliable evidence for judgments about human actions and motives, and place particular events in a wider context or historical pattern.
+The History major at UNC-Chapel Hill provides a strong foundation for careers in law, journalism, education, business, public service, museums, and international commerce.
+Our alumni have gone on to distinguished careers in all of these areas (and others) because historical education helps students hone skills that are valuable in every profession: the ability to analyze conflicting information and viewpoints, write clearly and communicate complex ideas, find reliable evidence for judgments about human actions and motives, and place particular events in a wider context or historical pattern.

 I invite you to explore the links on this web site for information about the Department’s undergraduate and graduate programs.
 You may also contact individual faculty members if you have questions about specific fields in our curriculum or specific areas of historical research.
 We welcome communication with anyone who wants to participate in the on-going processes of historical inquiry and conversation.